umshere/Randamoozham-3D/README.md

     - Position the piece at `piece.current3DPos.x, piece.current3DPos.y + pieceHeightOffset, piece.current3DPos.z` (offset so it sits on top of the board).
   - In `draw()`, iterate through `activePieces` and call `drawChessPiece()` for each non-captured piece.
   - Adapt Bhima's pulsing visual cue (the central sphere) to his specific chess piece if desired, or remove the generic pulsing sphere.
-- [ ] **`js/sketch.js` - Camera & Interaction:**
+- [x] **`js/sketch.js` - Camera & Interaction:**
   - [x] Set up an initial camera angle for good board visibility.
 (Completed)
   - [x] Ensure `orbitControl()` provides good views of the board and pieces.
 (Completed)
   - [x] Add rendering of character names near their 3D pieces.
 (Completed)
-  - [ ] Refine readability and position of names to ensure clarity.
+  - [x] Refine readability and position of names to ensure clarity.
+(Completed with text outline effect and dynamic positioning)
 - [x] **`js/characters.js`:**
   - Ensure `characterStyles` includes a `baseSize` or specific size for each piece type, or that `drawChessPiece` has default sizes.
-  - Remove the unused `let characterOrbs = [];` at the end of the file.
+(Completed, all character styles now include `baseSize` property)
 - [x] **`js/story.js`:**
   - Start populating `boardSetup` for the first few `storyEvents` with actual chess positions (e.g., "a1", "h8").
+(Completed, all events now have properly defined board positions)
   - Update `specialActions` to use consistent naming for piece identifiers (e.g., `pieceName: "Bhima"` or `targetPiece: "Dushasana"`).
-The current `action.character` in `sketch.js` needs to be reconciled with this.
+(Completed, now using consistent `character` and `target` properties)

-### Phase 3: Implementing Event Logic & Animations (IN PROGRESS)
+### Phase 3: Implementing Event Logic & Animations (COMPLETED)

-- [ ] **`js/sketch.js`:**
+- [x] **`js/sketch.js`:**
   - Implement logic for smoothly transitioning piece positions when `currentEventIndex` changes (both automatic and slider-driven).
-This will involve interpolating positions from the previous event's board state to the new one, or executing defined `specialActions`.
+(Completed, using lerp interpolation for smooth movement)
   - Animate `specialActions`:
-    - `move`: Animate piece from current square to `to` square.
-    - `capture`: Animate attacking piece moving, target piece being removed (e.g., fades out, shrinks, or moves off-board).
+    - `capture`: Animate target piece being removed with sinking and fading effects.
+(Completed)
+    - Special animations for different scene types (pulse, tremble, approach, etc.).
+(Completed)
-  - Refine visual cues for piece states (e.g., "highlighted," "threatened," "captured").
+  - Refine visual cues for piece states (e.g., "captured" with opacity and position changes).
+(Completed)

-### Phase 4: Advanced Visuals & Polish
+### Phase 4: Advanced Visuals & Polish (IN PROGRESS)

+- [x] Enhanced lighting system with dynamic ambient and directional lighting based on event colors.
+(Completed)
+- [x] Scene-specific special effects and animations for each story event.
+(Completed)
+- [x] Improved text rendering with outlines for better readability.
+(Completed)
 - [ ] (Optional) Explore loading and rendering simple, distinct 3D models for each chess piece type instead of p5.js primitives.
-- [ ] Enhance lighting, and add textures for the board and pieces for a more polished look.
+- [ ] Add textures for the board and pieces for a more polished look.
 - [ ] Consider adding subtle particle effects for significant moves, captures, or special abilities.
 - [ ] Refine UI/UX, including camera behavior for focusing on key interactions.

-### Phase 5: Documentation & Finalization
+### Phase 5: Documentation & Finalization (IN PROGRESS)

-- [ ] Ensure all new code is well-commented.
+- [x] Update `README.md` with comprehensive project overview, structure, and roadmap.
+(Completed)
+- [x] Document all major functions and data structures in code comments.
+(Completed)
+- [ ] Add inline documentation for complex animation logic and special effects.
-- [ ] Final review and update of `README.md` and all documentation.
+- [ ] Create a user guide with keyboard shortcuts and interaction tips.
-- [ ] Conduct performance testing and optimization.
+- [ ] Conduct performance testing and optimization, especially for scene transitions.
+- [ ] Finalize documentation with troubleshooting section and future development possibilities.

-## Current Status (May 22, 2025)
+## Current Status (May 23, 2025)

 ### Completed